 Certification of the SEWRPC Metropolitan Transportation Planning Process

-During the fall of 2008, The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) conducted a Federally required quadrennial review of the metropolitan transportation planning process carried out by the SEWRPC.
+In 2012, The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) conducted a Federally required quadrennial review of the metropolitan transportation planning process carried out by the SEWRPC.
 The objective of this review was to determine whether the metropolitan transportation process meets the Federal transportation planning requirements outlined in 23 CFR 450.300 and to assure that an adequate process exists to ensure conformity of plans and programs in accordance with the procedures contained in 50 CFR Part 51.
-The 2008 certification review was based on routine FHWA and FTA interaction with SEWRPC in day-to-day operations; a review of SEWRPC planning products and processes; a field review meeting with staff from SEWRPC, the Wisconsin Department of Transportation, and local transit operators October 22-23, 2008; a public comment period from October 8 to November 8, 2008; and, a public open house meeting on the evening of October 23, 2008.
+Details of the 2012 certification review can be found here.
+The 2012 certification review was based on routine FHWA and FTA interaction with SEWRPC in day-to-day operations; a review of SEWRPC planning products and processes, a field review meeting with staff from SEWRPC, the Wisconsin Department of Transportation, and local transit operators, a public comment period, and a public open house meeting.
 Based on the reviews conducted and ongoing oversight by FHWA and FTA, SEWRPC’s metropolitan transportation planning process has been certified as meeting the Federal transportation planning requirements.
 The report documenting the evaluation of SEWRPC planning processes can be found here.